Lightning-AI/pytorch-lightning/docs/source/hyperparameters.rst

     hparams = parser.parse_args()
     model = LitMNIST(hparams)

-The line `self.hparams = hparams` is very special.
+The line `self = hparams` is very special.
 This line assigns your hparams to the LightningModule.
 This does two things:

 1. It adds them automatically to TensorBoard logs under the hparams tab.